mongodb/genny/Nodes.md

    to indicate the end of warmup, and then immediately wait on an external trigger.
 External software could track when all the clients have finished their warmups, and then indicate for all of the clients to continue.
-5. Extension to workloadNode: Add a field _overrides_ that is a sequence of settings in the underlying workload that should be overriden.
-Things that can be overridden include:
-   1. variables
-   2. Database name
-   3. Collection name
-   4. runLength
-   5. number of threads
-   6. workload name
+5. Extend the _overrides_ in workloadNode: Add a field _overrides_ to use variables, and value generation functionality.